 There is widespread acknowledgement from federal and state governments that new toll roads are needed to improve economic productivity and prosperity.
 In April 2017, Abertis won the tender offer of a 720km highway in the state of São Paulo that incorporates the current concession and additional new road investment.
 We expect six new roads (two federal, two in the State of São Paulo and two in the State of Minas Gerais) to be auctioned in late 2017 or 2018.
 In addition, we expect financially distressed construction companies to be forced sellers of toll road assets over the next year or two.
 However, I note that Brookfield and Blackstone are becoming aggressive bidders for assets.

-In conclusion, I believe CCR, Abertis and Atlantia are very well placed to expand their respective market positions, as the sector enjoys robust volume recovery from a low base.
+In conclusion, I believe CCR, Abertis and Atlantia are very well placed to expand their respective market positions, as the sector looks to enjoy volume recovery from a low base.

 Like most emerging markets, Brazil enjoys strong structural growth in its air travel market.
 Since 2000, passenger volumes have grown at a Compound Average Growth Rate (CAGR) of 6.9%, with growth from domestic passengers being even higher at 7.2%.
 This growth rate has been 3x domestic GDP.
-As the chart below illustrates, air travel penetration in Brazil remains modest with significant structural growth ahead.
+As the chart below illustrates, air travel penetration in Brazil remains modest with the potential for notable structural growth ahead.

 Domestic flights per capita